Small Group Mode

 c.
 Click Enable Student Participation, then Confirm.

 Done!
-Students will be able to start working in their groups.
+Your students can begin working in their groups.

-The top bar in a Small Group Mode discussion will display the current discussion you’re viewing (e.g. Template, Group 1, etc.).
-To open the template or another group’s discussion:
+The top bar in a Small Group Mode discussion will display your current perspective (e.g., Template, Group 1, etc.).
+To change views:

 note